25+ DIY Computer Desk Ideas for a Home Office

-A DIY computer desk is a staple in a remote workspace.
+A DIY computer desk idea is a staple in a remote workspace.
 Unfortunately, you don't have space or resources synonymous with a traditional office, so your best bet is to make do with what you do have.
 Though you're in a remote workspace, you still need to look out for your physical health, which makes the idea of a standing desk still very beneficial.

-What are your computer desk plans now?
+What are your DIY office desk plans now?
 Do you plan to remain seated while using a traditional one?
 Are you familiar with all the implications that come with staying seated for long hours?
 If you're not in the loop, too much sitting can wreck your body in a series of different ways.

 Pros and Cons of Building Your Computer Desk